NikEgert/HomeLab/README.md

 ### ❗ MAJOR UPDATE:

-I haven’t been actively updating the homelab documentation lately, as I’ve been focused on my own proprietary personal project involving Team Fortress 2 (TF2) item trading.
+I haven’t been actively updating the homelab documentation lately, as I’ve been focused on my project involving Team Fortress 2 (TF2) item trading.
 I’m currently in the process of deploying it on the homelab and will update the documentation soon without giving too much away 😉

 ---